garylirocks/quickrefs/azure-compute.markdown

 ## VMSS - Virtual Machine Scale Sets

-- All instances are created from the same base OS image and configuration.
+- Could be regional (no specified AZ), or zonal (across specified AZs)
 - Support Load Balancer for layer-4 traffic distribution, and Application Gateway for layer-7 traffic distribution and SSL termination.
-- Number of instances can automatically increase or decrease in response to demand or a defined schedule.
 - You could use your own custom VM images.
 - It has instance repair feature which replaces a VM if it health check fails.
+- Scaling mode:
+  - Manually update instance count
+  - Autoscaling: on CPU metric or schedule
 - Orchestration mode
+  - Uniform
+    - One fixed VM size
+    - Can't manually attach a VM to it
+    - All instances are created from the same base OS image and configuration.
   - Flexible:
+    - Up to 5 VM sizes
-    - You could attach a new or existing VM to a VMSS, it could have a different OS, network configuration, etc
+    - You could attach a new or existing VM to it
+    - A default base OS image, could have VM based on other images ?

 ## Run Commands